Lamer87/Space_Engineers_DLC_unlocker/README.md

 - ⚠️ ***Troubleshooting:***

-  - 🦠 If your antivirus detects anything, make an exception for the "steam_api64.dll" file.
+  - 🦠 If your antivirus detects the "steam_api64.dll" file, make an exception for it.
     it's safe, but software houses don't like it when you play their games (or dlcs) for free.
   <br>